-From 24 March 2020, supply of this medicine is limited to 1 primary pack per person for people with evidence of a medically diagnosed lung condition or people who have previously been supplied this medicine from the same pharmacist.
+From 1 October 2020, supply of salbutamol medicines became limited to 1 primary pack per person being treated for a medically diagnosed lung condition (like asthma or COPD) or who as previously been supplied this medicine from a pharmacy.

 People legally authorised to use or supply this medicine in the practice of their profession will still be able to access this medicine, and it will also still be available as a first aid medicine for institutions including schools, childcare services and workplaces.